dmmagdal/Huggingface_Examples/MiscStyles_StableDiffusion/README.md

  - **Inkpunk Diffusion**
     - Use the token "nvinkpunk" in prompts for effect
     - Vaguely inspired by Gorillaz, FLCL, and Yoji Shinkawa
+ - **IsoPixel Diffusion**
+    - Use the token "isopixel" in prompts for effect
+    - Stable Diffusion v2-768 model trained on to generate isometric pixel art
+    - Always use 768 x 768
+    - High step count on Euler_a gives best results
+    - Low CFG scale outputs great results
+    - Can use tools like Pixelator to achieve a better effect
+    - Is currently only supported with .ckpt version (which means it cannot run with the pipeline)

 ### Resources: